dan-grant-hunter/NLP_Review_Classifier/README.md

 **Splitting the Notebooks**

-- Given the computational resources required for training, much of the model building in this project was carried out on Google Colab.
+- Given the computational resources required for training, much of the model building in this project was carried out in Google Colab.

 To view all of the notebooks in nbviewer, click the following links: